Mugi Choco: Classic Chocolate-Covered Puffed Grains

-In many countries, chocolate is one of the most common ingredients for snacks and candies.
+In many countries, chocolate is one of the most popular ingredients for snacks and candies.

 Features

-The Japanese puffed snack is light but not that fluffy.
-Its outer chocolate covering features a mild milky sweetness, while the puffed grain interior has a soft crunch.
+These puffs are light but not so fluffy.
+While the outer chocolate covering has a milky sweetness, the puffed grain inside has a soft crunch.

-Mugi Choco is such a cheap and delicious chocolate snack that the Dagashi treat is especially popular with children.
+Mugi Choco is such a cheap and delicious snack that the Dagashi is popular with children.

 It’s NOT barley.
 It says on the label “小麦パフ”. 小麦 is wheat, 大麦 is barley: 大麦 【おおむぎ(P); オオムギ】 (n) barley.